 CVTA has a number of standing and ad hoc committees that allow our members to share their expertise and opinions on critical issues facing the industry.
 This dialogue and the work product resulting from this input works to benefit not only our members, but also the entire commercial driver training industry.
 The following standing committees are focused on a specific segment of CVTA members or are focused on addressing a particular need identified by all members.

-The Legislative & Regulatory Committee is charged with making recommendations to the Board regarding CVTA’s legislative and regulatory positions and priorities.
-Committee members possess industry and issue expertise, and assists CVTA staff in the formation of all policy papers, regulatory comments, or other information.
-Members serving on this committee also help represent CVTA when and where needed.
+The Legislative Committee is charged with making recommendations to the Board regarding CVTA’s legislative and regulatory positions, priorities, and recommended course of action on these priorities on the federal, state, and local levels.
+The committee will aid the in the formation of all policy papers, review and edit CVTA regulatory comments, and help direct CVTA’s grassroots and state affairs programs to support CVTA priorities.
+Members serving on this committee will also help represent CVTA when and where needed.

-The purpose of the Nominating Committee is to create awareness within CVTA’s membership regarding opportunities to serve as a Board Member and/or an Officer, review the level of interest of specific individuals, and present them to the Board as potential candidates for service.
-Candidates are reviewed for their integrity, commitment, and involvement within the industry and CVTA.
-The committee presents a description of the requirements of a Board Member to anyone interested in the position and is responsible for conducting an annual election to fill vacancies on the CVTA Board of Directors.
+The goal of the Nominating Committee is to create awareness within CVTA of opportunities to serve as Board Members and Officers, identify potential candidates, review the level of interest of those individuals in serving, and present them to the Board as potential candidates for service.
+Candidates should be reviewed for their honesty, integrity, commitment, and involvement within the industry and CVTA.
+The committee will present a description of the requirements of a Board Member to anyone interested in the position and shall be responsible for conducting all elections.

 By clicking below, I consent to receive telephone calls and text messages from the Commercial Vehicle Training Association containing information at the number above about their programs.
 I understand that the calls and messages may be initiated with automated equipment and that I am not required to provide this consent to be eligible to enroll.